 The fibula, also known as the calf bone, is a long, thin bone running parallel to the tibia.
 Its upper extremity is small, placed toward the back of the head of the tibia, below the level of the knee-joint, and excluded from the formation of this joint.
 Its lower extremity inclines a little forward so that it is on a plane anterior to that of the upper end.
 It projects below the tibia forming the lateral part of the ankle joint.

 - Interosseous membrane connecting the fibula to the tibia, forming a syndesmoses joint;

 - The superior tibiofibular articulation is an arthrodial joint between the lateral condyle of the tibia and the head of the fibula;

 - The inferior tibiofibular articulation (tibiofibular syndesmosis) is formed by the rough, convex surface of the medial side of the lower end of the fibula, and a rough concave surface on the lateral side of the tibia.

-The fibula is ossified from three centers, one for the shaft, and one for either end.
-Ossification begins in the body about the eighth week of fetal life, and extends toward the extremities.
+In addition, in the tibia, ossification, which is the formation of the bone, starts from three centers; one in the shaft and one in each extremity, while the fibula is ossified from three centers, one for the shaft and another for either end.
+For the fibula, ossification begins in the body about the eighth week of fetal life, and extends toward the extremities.
 At birth the ends are cartilaginous.
 Ossification commences in the lower end in the second year, and in the upper end around 4 years old.
 The lower epiphysis, the first to ossify, unites with the body around 20 years old and the upper epiphysis joins around 25 years old.